Hrushikesh41/Frontify_Code/README.md

 Frontify is an utility that makes a job of frontend developer much easier and reduces efforts .

 # How does Frontify help you ??
-Lot of times whike making a recat application , developer needs to delete some unwanted file as well as add some folders to his projects .
+Lot of times whike making a react application , developer needs to delete some unwanted file as well as add some folders to his projects .
 This turns out to be a headache at one point of time .

 So frontify provides the developer with a solution to get rid this of this problem.